Jojodayolo/Softwaretechnik-2/README.md

 # 🧪 AI-Powered Web Test Generator

-This project automates the process of scraping web pages, generating Playwright test cases using OpenAI's GPT-4o model, and running those tests using `pytest`.
+This project automates the process of scraping web pages, generating Playwright test cases using OpenAI's GPT-4o model and others, and running those tests with `pytest`.
 It is designed to streamline the testing pipeline for dynamic websites with minimal human intervention.

 ---

 ## 🚀 Features

-- Recursively scrape HTML pages from a given URL
+- **Recursive Web Scraping:** Automatically downloads all HTML pages from a given website.
-- Automatically generate test code using OpenAI
+- **AI Test Generation:** Uses OpenAI GPT-4o to generate Playwright-based Python test cases from requirements and scraped content.
+- **Image-to-Requirement Extraction:** Extracts requirements from screenshots or images using AI.
-- Syntax and test validity checks before execution
+- **Test Validation:** Checks syntax and test validity before running.
-- Run tests using `pytest` and store structured results
+- **Automated Test Execution:** Runs generated tests with `pytest` and stores results.
-- Fully modular architecture with reset/cleanup logic
+- **Modular & Extensible:** Clean, class-based architecture for easy extension and maintenance.
+- **Reset & Cleanup Logic:** Optional state reset and output cleanup for reproducible runs.

 ---

 ## 📂 Folder Structure

 ```
 run_output/
 ├── scraped_pages/ # Contains HTML files scraped from the website